system76/tech-docs/src/models/kudu6/repairs.md

 ## Replacing an M.2/NVMe SSD:

 This model supports up to two M.2 SSDs.
 Both M.2 slots are size 2280.
-The inner-most slot (closest to the battery) supports only PCIe NVMe Generation 4, and the outer-most slot (farthest away from the battery) supports either PCIe NVMe Generation 3 or SATA III.
+The slot closest to the fans supports either PCIe NVMe Generation 3 or SATA III, and the slot farthest away from the fans supports only PCIe NVMe Generation 3.

 **Tools required:** Cross-head (Phillips) screwdriver
 **Time estimate:** 10 minutes